-The link to images on the Web site is broken so I was unable to find if there is any description or any more photos.
+The link to images on the Web site is broken so I was unable to find any further description or any more photos.

-The photo on the right was found in a German site: Auf schmaler Spur - Cyprus Government Railway.
+The photo on the left was found in a German site: Auf schmaler Spur - Cyprus Government Railway.

 The caption is: "1914: Schienenmobil der englischen Drewry Car Company Ltd. für die C.G.R.."

 This photo was found on the (now defunct) 'Beautiful Karachi Blog'.

 The author describes it as a "mechanized trolley of 1960s.
 It was called 'Drewry Trolley'."

 Roger Farnswoth has this photo on his blog page, with the picture of James on Trolley No 1 (above).